alvarogarcia7/testcase-tool/PROMPT.md

 ✅ Human-readable and automation-friendly

 The structure is flexible - you can omit optional fields like `notes`, `expected_status`, or leave `issues` empty when not needed.
 Feel free to adjust based on your specific needs!

+## 2025-11-22 08:54:03 AGB

+create a branch called 'version/script-only' that contains only the feature of the generation of the shell. modify the tests accordingly. add support for variables, so that the command in the variables (syntax $PATH) can be read from the operating system. reduce or shrink the code, by removing superfluous and unnecessary stuff